novikovalab/piawka/technical.md

 | `increment_<stat>(i)` or `increment_<stat>(i,j)` | Once per usable VCF line, per group (pair) | Compute per-site numerator and denominator |
 | `finalize_<stat>(i)` or `finalize_<stat>(i,j)` | Once per print call | Transform accumulated sums into the final value |

-These functions are called indirectly by name via `@increment` / `@finalize` function-pointer dispatch in gawk.
+These functions are called indirectly by name via `@init` / `@incr` / `@fin` function-pointer dispatch in gawk.
 If a function is not defined, the default behaviour applies (see below).

 ### Numerators, denominators, and missing-data-aware averaging